David-Reset/Concrete-Structures-Constructability-Framework/README.md

 The framework is hosted at: <a href="https://david-reset.github.io/Concrete-Structures-Constructability-Framework/" target="_blank"><strong>https://david-reset.github.io/Concrete-Structures-Constructability-Framework/</strong></a>

 Browse by dimension, read the general guidance, then explore specific entries relevant to your design decisions.
 Use the region filter within each dimension to focus on entries relevant to your location.

+### Searching
+The home page has a search box that looks across **all five dimensions at once**.
+Describe your design problem in plain language — for example "wall close to a boundary", "stirrup size", or "curing" — and the framework returns the entries that best match, ranked with the strongest match first.
+You can also narrow results to a region.

+Search is **automatic**: it reads the text already written in each entry (the name, design question, background and guidance) and matches your words against it.
+You don't need to know an entry's name, and nothing has to be tagged for an entry to be found.
+Rarer, more specific words (such as "boundary" or "stirrup") count for more than common ones (such as "wall" or "concrete"), and weak, incidental matches are dropped so results stay relevant.
+Maintainers can optionally reinforce this with [search keywords](#search-keywords-optional) on individual entries.

 ### Running locally
 1. Clone or download this repository